-"From the floor of the pit a tall pillar rises to half the height of the hall.
+From the floor of the pit a tall pillar rises to half the height of the hall.
 It carries a large pulpit on its top.
 In this sits the man in charge of the whole theatre; he is surrounded by several assistants and messengers.
 One of his duties is to maintain a uniform speed of progress in all parts of the globe.
-In this respect he is like the conductor of an orchestra in which the instruments are sliderules and calculating machines.
-But instead of waving a baton he turns a beam of rosy light upon any region that is running ahead of the rest, and a beam of blue light upon those who are behindhand."
+In this respect he is like the conductor of an orchestra in which the instruments are slide-rules and calculating machines.
+But instead of waving a baton he turns a beam of rosy light upon any region that is running ahead of the rest, and a beam of blue light upon those who are behindhand.

-FIGURE 4: Director of Operations standing on central tower.
-The figure of the director represents Lewis F. Richardson.
 The Director of Operations stands on a dais atop the tower.
 He coordinates the computations, signalling by spotlight to those who are racing ahead or lagging behind.
 There are striking similarities between Richardson's forecast factory and a modern massively parallel processor (MPP).
-Richardson envisaged a large number of processors - his estimate was 64,000 - working in synchronous fashion on different sub-tasks.
-In fact, 64,000 was a substantial under-estimate (see Lynch, 2006, Appendix 4).
+Richardson envisaged a large number of processors - his estimate was 64 000 - working in synchronous fashion on different sub-tasks.
+In fact, 64 000 was a substantial underestimate (see Lynch (2006), Appendix 4).

-The forecasting job was sub-divided, or parallelized, using domain decomposition, a technique often used in MPPs today.
-Richardson's night signs provided nearest-neighbour communication, analogous to message-passing techniques in MPPs.
-The director in the pulpit (Lewis F. Richardson in Fig. 4) with his blue and rosy beams, acted as a synchronisation and control unit.
+The forecasting job was subdivided, or parallelised, using domain decomposition, a technique often used in MPPs today.
+Richardson's 'night signs' provided nearestneighbour communication, analogous to message-passing techniques in MPPs.
+The director in the pulpit (Lewis F. Richardson in Figure 4) with his blue and rosy beams, acted as a synchronisation and control unit.

-"Four senior clerks in the central pulpit are collecting the future weather as fast as it is being computed, and despatching it by pneumatic carrier to a quiet room.
+Four senior clerks in the central pulpit are collecting the future weather as fast as it is being computed, and despatching it by pneumatic carrier to a quiet room.
 There it will be coded and telephoned to the radio transmitting station.
-Messengers carry piles of used computing forms down to a storehouse in the cellar."
+Messengers carry piles of used computing forms down to a storehouse in the cellar.